nuremx/progressive-react-boilerplate/README.md

 - 👮 Basic security with **helmet** and **hpp**
 - 🐳 **Docker** support

-- 🌸 Easy to integrate with Apollo GraphQL
+* 🌸 Easy to integrate with Apollo GraphQL
-- 💜 Easy to integrate with Redux
+* 💜 Easy to integrate with Redux

 ---

 ## Usage

-> Targeted for node 10, you can set a minimum to 8 in `.babelrc`
+> Targeted for node 8

 > You can set env variables at `config`, use `.env.development` and `.env.production`